aquasecurity/terraform-gcp-onboarding/examples/single-dedicated-project/README.md

-# GCP Dedicated Project Onboarding Example
+# Onboarding a Project with Infrastructure on a Dedicated Project Example

 ---

 ## Overview

-This example demonstrates how to onboard a GCP project by creating a dedicated project to provision all of Aqua’s resources into and apply the required labels for Aqua Security integration.
+This example demonstrates how to onboard a Google Cloud Platform (GCP) project by creating a dedicated project to provision all of Aqua’s resources into and apply the required labels for Aqua Security integration.

 ## Pre-requisites